MasterChef Canada

-MasterChef Canada is a Canadian competitive cooking reality TV show, part of the MasterChef franchise, open to self-taught amateur home cooks across Canada.
+MasterChef Canada is a Canadian competitive culinary reality TV show, part of the MasterChef franchise and copied off from the original British show, open to self-taught amateur home cooks across Canada.
 It premiered on CTV on January 20, 2014, and has since aired its eighth season.

-The first seven seasons of MasterChef Canada starred three judges: Claudio Aprile, Michael Bonacini and Alvin Leung, were produced by Endemol Shine International and Proper Television.
+The first seven seasons of MasterChef Canada starred three judges: Claudio Aprile, Michael Bonacini and Alvin Leung, were narrated by Charlie Ryan and produced by Endemol Shine International and Proper Television.
 The first six seasons were produced under the executive production of Guy O'Sullivan.

-After a three-year hiatus, CTV announced on October 22, 2024, an eighth season of the show for the 2025–26 season, to be produced by Scott McGillivray's Toronto-based McGillivray Entertainment Media (MEM).
-Filmed in early 2025, the season premiered on October 2, 2025, with a new judging panel that consists of Season 3 winner Mary Berg, Toronto chef and restaurateur Craig Wong, and chef and former Top Chef judge Hugh Acheson.
+After a three-year hiatus, CTV announced on October 22, 2024, an eighth season of the show for the 2025–26 season, to be produced by Toronto-based McGillivray Entertainment Media (MEM).
+Filmed in early 2025, the season ran from October 2, 2025 to December 16, 2025, with a new judging panel that consists of Season 3 winner Mary Berg, Toronto chef and restaurateur Craig Wong, and chef and former Top Chef judge Hugh Acheson.
+In conjunction with the series' revival, the American MasterChef series would relocate to the Canadian soundstage beginning with season 16.
+In December 2025, CTV renewed MasterChef Canada for a ninth season, with Berg, Wong and Acheson returning as judges.
+The season, filmed in early 2026, premiered on September 22, 2026.